(Last Updated On: January 20, 2023)

 - Line a cookie sheet with parchment paper.

-- Scoop out the marshmallow creme and make egg shapes.
+- Scoop out the marshmallow creme mixture and make Easter egg shapes.

-- Repeat with the rest of the marshmallow creme.
+- Repeat with the rest of the marshmallow creme mixture.

-- Place the cookie sheet into the freezer for 1 hour.
+- Place the cookie sheet with the Easter egg shapes into the freezer for 1 hour.
+This will firm them up a bit.

 - Melt the green mint baking chips first.
 Follow the instructions on the back of the label.
-Note: Only melt enough to do about 3 or 4 eggs as the chips can become hardened quickly.
+Note: Only melt enough to do about 3 or 4 Easter eggs as the green mint baking chips can become hardened quickly.

-- Melt the chocolate according to the instruction on the back of the package.
+- Then melt the chocolate according to the instruction on the back of the package.

 - When the cookie sheet is filled, put it into the refrigerator for 1 hour until the mint and chocolate coatings are hardened.